| |

 to mix.
 Add the block of cream cheese. some-

-but 2-3 days is good too.
+| Let stand in the refrigerator for 24 hours, turning occasionally but 2-3 days is good too.
 Let the liquid drain off and press with

 When you live in a resort area, there are always friends and family visiting.
 This recipe was given to me by my friend, Lorna Kramer and I use it more often than any single recipe because people like it and it is so easy.
 People often ask,